gravitational/teleport/rfd/0027-mtls-metrics.md

   prometheus_ca_cert: /var/lib/teleport/...
 ```

+Supplying a keypair to the service should be the indicator that tls is on and vice versa.

 ### Backwards compatibility

 This is a breaking change for systems relying on metrics being hosted at the `diag-addr`.
 People would have to update their configurations and use the new endpoint.